What are digital IDs?

 Because they are so technical and rely on multiple steps and mechanisms, digital ID systems can experience many errors.
 Biometrics can return false matches, linking someone to the incorrect identity, or false negatives, failing to link someone to their actual identity.
 Technology does not always function as it does in the laboratory setting when it is deployed within real communities.
 Furthermore, some populations are at the receiving end of more errors than others: for instance, as has been widely proven, people of color are more often incorrectly identified by facial recognition technology.

-Some technologies are more error prone than others, for example, soft biometrics like a person’s gait are less mature and accurate technologies than iris scans.
+Some technologies are more error-prone than others, for example, soft biometrics which measure elements like a person’s gait are less mature and accurate technologies than iris scans.
 Even fingerprints, though relatively mature and widely used, still have a high error rate.
 The performance of some biometrics can also diminish over time: aging can change a person’s facial features and even their irises in a way that can impede biometric authentication.
 Digital IDs can also suffer from connectivity issues: lack of reliable infrastructure can reduce the system’s functioning in a particular geographic area for a significant period of time.
 To mitigate this, it is important that digital ID systems be designed to support both offline and online transactions.

 When it comes to providing life-saving aid services, even a small mistake or malfunction during a single step in the process can cause severe harm.
 Unlike manual processes where humans are involved and can intervene in the case of error, automated processes bring the possibility that no one will notice a seemingly small technicality until it is too late.